bocho0600/my_warehouse_diffbot/control/doc/userdoc.rst

 *DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
 The robot is basically a box moving according to differential drive kinematics.

-For *example_2*, the hardware interface plugin is implemented having only one interface.
+For *diffbot*, the hardware interface plugin is implemented having only one interface.

 * The communication is done using proprietary API to communicate with the robot control box.
 * Data for all joints is exchanged at once.